gwaidan/metro-modular/Brickworks/readme.md

 -slightly beefed-up ground plane stitching;

--specifying and labelling a 74HC4050 for IC3 rather than the slower CD4050, to improve SD card performance;
+-specifying and labelling a 74HC4050 for IC3 rather than the slower CD4050, which is a known fix to improve SD card performance;

 -adding a location marker to keep JLCPCB production batch numbers hidden out of sight;